Dennis Trillo

-Now being recognized both locally and internationally, he still continues to work as GMA Network's Drama King.

 Personal life

-Trillo was born on May 12, 1981, in Quezon City to Florita Florencio Ho, a Filipino, and Abelardo Leslie Ho, a Chinese Filipino from Dumaguete, Negros Oriental.
-He finished high school at Jose Abad Santos Memorial School, Quezon City and spent his grade school years (grades 1–7) at the Ateneo De Manila University.
-He pursued a college education at Miriam College and received a B.A. in International Studies.
+Dennis Trillo, born as Abelardo Dennis Florencio Ho on May 12, 1981, in Quezon City, is the son of Abelardo Leslie Ho, a Chinese Filipino from Dumaguete, Negros Oriental, and Florita Florencio, a Filipino.
+He completed his high school education at Jose Abad Santos Memorial School in Quezon City and attended grades 1–7 at the Ateneo De Manila University.
+For his college education, he enrolled at Miriam College, earning a B.A. in International Studies.

-He has a son with his ex-girlfriend Carlene Aguilar, born in 2007.
+He has a son with his ex-girlfriend, Carlene Aguilar, born in 2007.
+Cristine Reyes and Trillo began dating in 2007 and later broke up in May 2009.

-In 2021, he married his longtime girlfriend Jennylyn Mercado.
-They have a daughter named Dylan who was born on April 25, 2022.
+On November 15, 2021, Dennis Trillo married his longtime girlfriend, Jennylyn Mercado.
+Together, they have a daughter named Dylan Jade, born on April 25, 2022.

+In December 2024, Trillo and Mercado relaunched and re-branded their lounge, beauty salon and nail spa, with the new name DYLN Style Lounge at Barangay U.P.
+Campus, Quezon City.

 Career

 Early years

-Prior to starting his career in show business, Trillo was once a member of a band called Moyg.
+Prior to starting his career in show business, Trillo was once a member of the band Moyg.
 For a short period, he played the drums for the DIY band in Baguio.
-His career in entertainment started in ABS-CBN in 2001 when he was introduced as part of ABS-CBN's Star Circle (now known as Star Magic) batch 10 along with Bea Alonzo, Alfred Vargas and TJ Trinidad.
-He took part in ABS-CBN's hit television soap operas Pangako Sa 'Yo as Ruel and Sa Dulo Ng Walang Hanggan as Jojo; both were minor characters.
+His career in entertainment started on ABS-CBN in 2001 when he was introduced as part of ABS-CBN's Star Circle (now known as Star Magic) batch 10 along with Bea Alonzo, Alfred Vargas and TJ Trinidad.
+He had minor roles in ABS-CBN's hit television soap operas Pangako Sa 'Yo and Sa Dulo ng Walang Hanggan.

 2003–2005: Breakthrough as Kapuso

 After transferring to GMA Network and becoming a contract star, he landed his first role for the network in the youth-oriented drama Kahit Kailan where he played a supporting character named David.
 He was also cast in several outings like Twin Hearts and Love to Love.

-In 2004, he had his first main character role in the fantasy show Mulawin.
-He played Gabriel, a half-human and half-Ravena who became the third wheel in Alwina (Angel Locsin) and Agiluz (Richard Gutierrez) romance.
-The same year, he had his breakthrough performance when he starred in the Metro Manila Film Festival official entry Aishite Imasu 1941: Mahal Kita as a transgender woman during World War II.
+In 2004, was cast in his first main character role in the fantasy show Mulawin as Gabriel, a half-human and half-Ravena.
+In film, Trillo landed his breakthrough performance when he starred in the Metro Manila Film Festival official entry Aishite Imasu 1941: Mahal Kita as a transgender woman during World War II.
 In this film he received his first acting award as Best Supporting Actor in the 30th Metro Manila Film Festival.

-Following this recognition, he received five more Best Actor trophies from the Film Academy of the Philippines, the Filipino Academy of Movie Arts and Sciences (FAMAS), the PMPC Star Awards for Movies, Golden Screen Awards and the Young Critics Circle.
+Following this recognition, he received five more Best Actor trophies from the Film Academy of the Philippines, the Filipino Academy of Movie Arts and Sciences, the PMPC Star Awards for Movies, Golden Screen Awards and the Young Critics Circle.
 He was also included in the third installment of Mano Po.

-The following year, 2005, Trillo officially became a leading man when he was paired with Angel Locsin in the television adaptation of the iconic superhero Darna.
-He also starred in an afternoon family drama Now and Forever: Agos where he received a Best Drama Actor nomination from PMPC Star Awards for TV.
+The following year, 2005, Trillo was paired with Angel Locsin in the 2005 television adaptation of Darna.
+He also starred in the afternoon family drama Now and Forever: Agos where he received a Best Drama Actor nomination from PMPC Star Awards for TV.
 That same year, he reprised his role for Mulawin: The Movie, and appeared in the film Blue Moon.